FOLLOW US:

 In the era of ignorance, the twelve-month Lunar Calendar was followed worldwide.
 However, aside from the pagan Arabs, no other community regarded these four months as sacred.
 This highlights the fact that only the pagan Arabs felt the need for an annual Hajj and 'Umra pilgrimage.

-Islam Apologists: Allah chose Lunar Calendar in order to break the habits
+Islam Apologists: Allah chose the Lunar Calendar to break the habits

 Islam apologists argue that the Lunar Calendar is not flawed, but rather a deliberate choice by Allah to disrupt habits and challenge individuals to perform Hajj in extreme weather conditions, as well as fasting during extreme heat or cold.